elavoie/pull-stream-specification/README.md

 ## Possible Interactions

-There is a single parameter to consider for the case analysis, the number of values in the stream (N-1).
+There is a single parameter to consider for the case analysis: the number of values in the stream (N-1).

+### Base Case

 Request on an empty stream (N == 1):

     D: ask(Ans) -> U: Ans=done